');

 About Cleveland, TX

-Cleveland is a small community in Texas with a population of 8,137 residents.
-The median household income is $54,888 per year, which is near the national average.
-The median age in Cleveland is 31.5 years.
+Cleveland is a small town located in Texas with a population of 8,137 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,888 per year, which is 27% below the national median of $75,149.
+The median age of 31.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Cleveland, TX